billtrust/terraform-promote/README.md

 Easy as pie.

 Or you can specify your from and to paths directly.
 Note that if you supply only the from path or to path, but not both, TFPromote will assume the current directory is the path you didn't specify.

+NOTE: In prior versions you needed to specify `--auto` or `-a` to use the auto paths mode.
+That is now the default behavior without any arguments, so the `--auto` argument has been removed.

 ```shell
 # TFPROMOTE_ENVS defaults to the below, but you can use any custom named environments by overriding